PSilling/rh-massages/README.md

 ## Starting the application

 1. Run `mvn clean install` to build your application
-1. Populate DB schema with `java -jar target/Massages-1.2.1-SNAPSHOT.jar db config config.yml`
+1. Populate DB schema with `java -jar target/Massages-1.2.2-SNAPSHOT.jar db config config.yml`
-1. Start the server application with `java -jar target/Massages-1.2.1-SNAPSHOT.jar server config.yml`
+1. Start the server application with `java -jar target/Massages-1.2.2-SNAPSHOT.jar server config.yml`
 1. To check that your application is running enter `http://localhost:8080`

-## DB environmental variables
+## Environmental variables

 The application supports these environmental variables for its database: